25th > February > 2010 Archive

 Lenovo has introduced what it claims is not only the thinnest and lightest ThinkPad yet, but also the fastest ultraportable around.

 British Library wants to archive the UK web, creating an invaluable national treasure trove of porn, celebrity trivia gossip and Daily Mail comments.
 But it admits it can't put a figure on the project - which looks like becoming a huge, open-ended commitment for the taxpayer.
+Today the Library stepped up the pressure for the law to be changed, allowing copyright libraries to create copies of web material for research purposes of other copyright holders material.
+Five statutory libraries already have permission to make printed material available.
+Now the British Library says it wants the Web too.

 The Vulcan to the Sky Trust is breathing a massive sigh of relief after an anonymous donor stumped up over £400,000 to keep Vulcan XH558 flying, the BBC reports.